satansdeer/satansdeer.github.com/content/legacy-posts/dont-mock-what-you-dont-own/index.md

 ## It's Also Harmful

 Most obvious danger is getting false positives (or negatives, depends on perspective).
 In other words your test will pass where the actual thing won't work.
-Either because you've mocked it in a wrong way or the library you were mocking changed slightly after an upgrade.
+Either because you've mocked it in a wrong way or the library you were mocking changed after an upgrade.

 Also by mocking an external lib you are binding yourself to a specific implementation and it will be much harder to change the library in the future.